The $2000 Chest Freezer is the final article of a 5 Kitchen Tools series designed to empower you to save thousands of dollars on your food budget.

 Because a freezer allows you to stock up on sale items and enjoy eating steeply discounted food for weeks or months to come.
 We regularly freeze bread, milk and shredded cheese.
 But we also stock up on things like turkeys at Thanksgiving, hams at Christmas, corned beef after St. Patrick’s Day and pork ribs over the summer holidays.

 Plus, because we have the storage space, we’re constantly watching for marked-down meat prices when grocers have overstocks – recently we bought 60 pounds of chicken legs for $.19 per pound.

 What Kind of Freezer Should you Buy?

-We like non frost-free freezers because they don’t dry out food as quickly.
+We like non-frost-free chest freezers because they don’t dry out food as quickly.
 Frost-free freezers have a fan that constantly runs to reduce the build-up of frost, but that same fan removes moisture from food that isn’t vacuum sealed.
 Years ago we started with a 9 cubic foot chest-freezer, then graduated to a 17 cubic-foot upright.
-Now we have a 27 cubic-foot chest freezer.
+Now we have a 27 cubic foot chest freezer.

 Should you buy a new or used freezer?

 Freezers can easily be found gently used on CraigsList.
 Our book, “Cut Your Grocery Bill in Half with Americas’ Cheapest Family,” describes our secrets to researching and buying quality used appliances, very inexpensively.
 In the book, wee also provide a list of the best items to freeze and how to organize a chest freezer for maximum efficiency.

 You can also pick up inexpensive freezers from Amazon – if you’re a Prime member, shipping is free – and that makes it really affordable.
 Here’s a list of Amazon’s best-selling chest freezers.
 They aren’t that expensive, ranging in price from $199 to about $320.